Electric Scooter Warranty and Returns Guide – Gotchas and Fine Print, Simplified

 Modifying your scooter in a significant way will probably void your warranty.
 Modifications that void the warranty include:

-• installing accessories that the scooter doesn’t natively support, like drilling holes in the deck for adding a custom seat frame
+- installing accessories that the scooter doesn’t natively support, like drilling holes in the deck to add a custom seat frame

 Modifications that will probably not void your warranty may include: